4D-STAR/opat-core/README.md

 # OpatIO Core Libraries
 This repository contains the core C++ library, python module, and file specification for the OPAT file format.

-OPAT is a structure binary file format developed by the 4D-STAR collaboration for efficient and standardized storage of opaticity tables.
+OPAT is a structured binary file format developed by the 4D-STAR collaboration for efficient and standardized storage of opacity tables.

-The general principle behind OPAT is that an arbitrary number of opacity tables are stored, indexed by some arbitrary length composition vector.
+The general principle behind OPAT is that an arbitrary number of opacity tables are stored, indexed by some arbitrary-length composition vector.

 The provided python module can be used to create and read OPAT files while the C++ module is intended to be used to interface OPAT tables with C++ code for reading (but not currently generation).